 The six acres of demonstration gardens showcase landscape styles and plants adapted to the area's Mediterranean climate with its hot, dry summers and cool, wet winters.
 Stroll through the gardens for sheer pleasure or for inspiration and ideas to use at home.
 Discover more than twenty gardens, each with a different focus: a native plant garden, waterfall garden, butterfly garden, sensory herb garden and water conservation garden, to name a few.
 The premier rose garden displays more than 1,000 roses including hybrid teas, floribundas and David Austin roses.

-The Northern Plains Botanic Garden Society manages a free public garden in Fargo, North Dakota with long term goals to create and establish, and operate a regional botanic garden, Japanese garden, conservatory and arboretum on two acres in Fargo, North Dakota or Moorhead, Minnesota.
-The Northern Plains Botanic Garden Society is committed to understanding, promotion and appreciation of horticulture in the Northern Great Plains.
-We serve the public by providing gardening opportunities/education
+The Northern Plains Botanic Garden Society manages a free public garden in Fargo, North Dakota with long term goals to create, establish, and operate a regional botanic garden, conservatory and arboretum on five acres in Fargo, North Dakota.

 Wellfield Botanic Gardens is a "living museum" of unique beauty dedicated to the celebration of nature and art.
 Visitors can relax, rejuvenate and reconnect in charming themed gardens that blend art and architecture with a fresh water setting that captivates and inspires.
 Our mission is to celebrate the inseparable relationship between water and life, inspire creativity and lifelong learning, foster stewardship of our natural world, and grow community.